King-David0011/LinkedIn-Project/README.md

 ## Deployment

-The project was deployed as a static site using Netlify or Vercel.
+The project was deployed as a static site using Vercel.
 This shows understanding of how frontend projects are shipped and accessed via a live URL.

 ---